 Our fees vary, depending on the scope of services provided.
 Consultations around specific issues such as investing, education funding, insurance assessment, etc. can cost $300-$700, though many of our clients come to us for comprehensive financial plans.
-These plans typically cost $1,500 for single individual and $2,000 for couples/families for a planning process that typically lasts three months.
+These plans typically cost $1,800 for single individual and $2,500 for couples/families for a planning process that typically lasts three months.
 Some clients prefer to work together over the course of a full year, and those fees are $2,500 for a single person and $3,000 for a couple.

 After the planning process is successfully completed, some of our clients reach out to us later on for "check-ups" which are charged at a $200/hour billable rate, or they opt for a $1,200 annual retainer relationship, which covers as-needed communications, several portfolio review meetings and other planning topics that emerge over the course of the year.

 - How much should I spend now, and how much should I save to spend later?

 - What type of home can I afford?

 - Am I saving enough to retire one day?